dotnet/designs/accepted/2023/wasm-browser-threads.md

     - this would also require separate thread, doing the async job

 ## JSImport calls on threads without JSWebWorker
+- those are
+    - thread-pool threads
+    - main managed thread in deputy design
-- what should happen when thread-pool thread uses JSImport directly ?
+- what should happen when it calls JSImport directly ?
-- what should happen when thread-pool thread uses HTTP/WS clients ?
+- what should happen when it calls HTTP/WS clients ?
 - we could dispatch it to UI thread
     - easy to understand default behavior
     - downside is blocking the UI and emscripten loops with CPU intensive activity
     - in sidecar design, also extra copy of buffers
 - we could instead create dedicated `JSWebWorker` managed thread
+    - more difficult to reason about
     - this extra worker could also serve all the sync-to-async jobs

 # Dispatching call, who is responsible